faranalytics/dialog/README.md

 ## Alternatives

 There are a lot of great VoIP-Agent orchestration implementations out there.
-This is a selection of recommended implementations to consider.
+This is a selection of implementations that I have experience with.

 - [LiveKit](https://livekit.io/)
 - [Vapi](https://vapi.ai/)